 Moving on from Mrauk U

-Once you have had your fill of ancient temples, cultural exchanges and rural countryside it is time to say farewell to Mrauk U and travel to your next destination.
-Make your way back to Sittwe by boat then hop on a flight for Yangon or take a direct flight to Thandwe for a relaxing Ngapali beach break.
-Wherever you go, your Myanmar Diary will carry with you the memories of your remarkable Mrauk U tour.
+Once you have had your fill of ancient temples, cultural exchanges, and rural countryside, it is time to say farewell to Mrauk U and travel to your next destination.
+Make your way back to Sittwe by boat and then hop on a flight for Yangon or take a direct flight to Thandwe for a relaxing Ngapali beach break.

 - Visiting the Chin villages and meeting face-tattooed women